pypdfium2-team/ctypesgen/README.md

 * Linked modules are naively prioritized in dependency resolver and conflicting names handler, i.e. intentional overrides are ignored.
 The position of includes is not honored; ctypesgen always imports linked modules at top level.

+### History and Friends

+- ctypesgen has its roots in [`wraptypes`](https://github.com/pyglet/pyglet/tree/master/tools/wraptypes) from pyglet, which was originally written by Alex Holkner for C99, and is still around today.
+  Some documentation can be found [here](https://docs.pyglet.org/en/development/internal/wraptypes.html).
+This may still be a valuable source of information even for today's ctypesgen.

+- ctypesgen is also used by the GRASS project, which has its own copy of ctypesgen [here](https://github.com/OSGeo/grass/tree/main/python/libgrass_interface_generator).

+- [`ctypeslib2`](https://github.com/trolldbois/ctypeslib) is an independent alternative to ctypesgen.
+It has its own parser backend using Clang API.
+This may be more reliable in a way, at the cost of being impure and tied to a specific compiler.
+  `ctypeslib2` has some fancy features ctypesgen currently does not, such as taking over Doxygen comments.

+- The original `ctypeslib` (by former ctypes maintainer Thomas Heller) used GCC's XML output, but the author is not aware of a maintained version of this codebase. `ctypeslib2` is derived from ctypeslib, but its backend has been thoroughly changed for Clang.

 ### Issues / Patches

 Oversights or unintentional breakage can happen at times.
 If you think a change introduces logical issues, feel free to file a bug report or submit a patch.